 STAT 140: INTRODUCTION TO STATISTICS (4)

+Clark

 Topics are methods of description, measures of location and dispersion, simple linear regression, normal distributions, sampling distributions, interval estimation, and significance tests of proportions.
 Applications in both physical and social sciences.
 Use of a statistical computer package required.
 Open to first-year students.
+(Upon completion of CMPS 160, CMPS 3XX, and Stat 140 or Stat 251 students will be qualified to apply for Google's free 10-week ML summer intensive.)
 Prerequisite: q.
 Offered both terms.
 (Q)

-STAT 251: STATISTICAL METHODS I (4)
+STAT 251: STATISTICAL METHODS (4)

+Clark

-Clark Statistical inference for surveys and controlled experiments.
+Statistical inference for surveys and controlled experiments.
 Use of a statistical computer package required.
 Measures of central tendency and dispersion, normal, binomial, and t-distributions; Fisher's exact test, sampling distributions; estimation and significance testing; analysis of variance; linear regression and correlation and commonly used transformations.
+(Upon completion of CMPS 160, CMPS 3XX, and Stat 140 or Stat 251 students will be qualified to apply for Google's free 10-week ML summer intensive.)
 Prerequisite: q and appropriate recommendation from Math/QR assessment.
 Offered Term 1.
 (Q)

-STAT 252: STATISTICAL METHODS II (2 or 4)

-Bootstrapping, multiple regression, inference for regression, analysis of variance, nonparametric tests, logistic regression, time series, and experimental design as time permits.
-Prerequisite: STAT 251.
-Not offered in 2018-19.

 STAT 324: DATA WRANGLING WITH R (2)

+Clark

 An introduction to skills necessary for data wrangling and other modern techniques of statistical interpretation.
 Students will learn and practice techniques for acquiring, tidying, mutating, and merging data and data visualization, using R-Studio and the RMarkdown document writing system.

 Pre-requisite: q.
 Offered Term 2.

 STAT 343: PROBABILITY (2)

+Clark

 An introduction to combinatorial analysis, the axioms of probability, conditional probability, independence, discrete and continuous random variables, expectation and moment generating functions and stochastic processes.
 Students will actively investigate probabilistic situations and perform simulations.
 Open to first-year students.
 Prerequisite: Math 242.
-Not offered in 2018-19.
+Offered by request in 2019-20.

 STAT 361: REGRESSION (2)

+Clark

 The analysis of continuous response data.
 The focus is on linear and multiple regression with theoretical and practical training in statistical modeling.
 This is a hands-on, applied course where students will become proficient using R-Studio and Minitab to analyze data from a variety of fields, and will learn what assumptions underlie their models, how to test whether the data meet the assumptions, and what can be done when the assumptions are not met.
 Prerequisites: STAT 140 or STAT 251, or equivalent.
-Offered by request in 2018-19.
+Offered by request in 2019-20.

-Department

-Department

-Clark

-Clark

-Clark

-Clark

-Clark

-PROFESSOR: Judith Cline

-ASSOCIATE PROFESSORS: Shelbie Wahl-Fouts (chair, director of choral activities), William Krause (part time) ADJUNCT LECTURER: Barbara J. Weddle

-The Hollins music department allows students a wide range of options for study and performance.
-The music major provides a thorough preparation in performance, music theory, and music history within the context and breadth of Hollins' liberal arts tradition.
-Committed students in the music major will find themselves well prepared for graduate study and flexible enough to pursue many career avenues.
-Non-majors may declare a music minor or may choose simply to participate in some of the many opportunities offered by the department.
-Students with no musical background as well as those who have previously been serious music students will find opportunities to explore their musical potential.

-REQUIREMENTS FOR A MAJOR IN MUSIC:
+COURSES IN COMPUTER SCIENCE: